hkust-taco/mlscript/doc/GraphOptimizer.md

 -- specialization target: (bar, x2)
 ```

-### Definitions with mixing constructors as return values and the return values are destructed in the same scope
+### Definitions with mixing constructors as return values and the return values are destructed

 (To be split directly)